ChrAfonso/REAPER_punches_and_streamers/README.md

 - The first two buttons call the punches/streamers and click track scripts from workflow 1
 - The next two buttons toggle whether streamers created afterwards start/end outside(default) or inside the frame
 - Use the other buttons to place punches, flutters, predefined 2-second-streamers, or custom streamers at the current cursor position.
+- The two buttons at the end can be used to load/save your current punches and streamers from/to a CSV file (requires js_ReaScript_API).

 This script is a work-in-progress, provided as-is without any warranties.
 You can use it however you like, but at your own risk (Meaning: save your project